albertofortes/barcelona-public-transportation-challenge/README.md

 ### Metro Lines

 - Getting all the lines with getStaticProps() and Apollo.
-It took more sense to me do a static website as the data doesn't change frequently.
+It took more sense to me doing a static website as the data doesn't change frequently.
 - As this method only works for pages, passing as props to Component "MetroLines".
 - Sorting Metro lines at MetroLines component.
 Note that array is frozen in strict mode.
 Using localeCompare as the name of the lines are not easy to order (L1, L10S, L2...).